 Join a program that will teach you on-the-job skills that employers are looking for.
 Join a program that will place you in the field to do hands-on social work before you graduate.
 Join a program with small class sizes that will give you the opportunity for involvement with other students from diverse backgrounds.
 Join a fully accredited program that will position you to complete a masters degree in social work in as little as one year after graduation.
 Join the Wilma Hepker School of Social Work and Sociology to become a changemaker in your community and your world.
-Degrees offered by the Wilma Hepker School of Social Work and Sociology include a B.A. in Sociology, a Bachelors in Social Work, a Master of Social Work and a Doctor of Social Work.
+Degrees offered by the Wilma Hepker School of Social Work and Sociology include a Bachelors in Social Work, a Master of Social Work and a Doctor of Social Work.

 Students who study in our program get 400 hours of hands-on work in the community, have access to meaningful internships locally, regionally and internationally, and are encouraged to participate in study tours to Washington D.C., New York City, Boston, and Philadelphia.
 The school is committed to social engagement and students work on social programs in the community.
 Our program is the most diverse on the Walla Walla University campus and our small class sizes give ample opportunity for involvement with other students from a variety of backgrounds.
 Our CSWE-accredited program is unique and competitive because of the clinical focus and training.
 Our students are well-prepared for success in graduate school—over half of each graduating class is accepted into graduate programs every year, including top-ranked and ivy league programs.